-Automation tools driven by machine learning implementation are able to accumulate customer data from different sources.
+Sales automation software driven by machine learning implementation is able to accumulate customer data from different sources.
 This helps identify target audiences and provide a 360-degree view of customers in terms of their location, preferences, buying patterns, and more.

 As a result, sales reps can provide highly personalized digital customer experience across different touchpoints, predict churn, and get more opportunities for cross-selling and upselling.

 Lead management is usually associated with a great amount of administrative work.
 Here’s how different aspects of this process can be automated to make sure each lead gets attention at the right moment:

 Companies can also leverage chatbots that can take up a good share of time-consuming tasks, such as reminders, notifications, answers to frequent questions, and more.

 Deal management is full of paperwork that requires a considerable amount of manual data entry.
 Luckily, it’s possible to automate at least a portion of deal-related activities, like logging and recording calls, scheduling meetings, e-signing contracts, registering emails, updating records, drafting proposals and quotes, and more.